lewisblake/DeepTreeMRA/README.md

 ### `evaluate_covariance.m`

-`evaluate_covariance()` is set up as a Matérn covariance function.
+`evaluate_covariance()` is set up as a Matérn covariance function using Euclidean distance.
 Some closed forms for special choices the smoothness parameter (i.e., 0.5, 1.5, and 2.5) are hardcoded to avoid evaluating Bessel functions, although in principle any smoothness parameter may be used.
 If another covariance function is desired, the code can be modified here.
 The default smoothness for the included data sets is 0.5, corresponding to an exponential covariance.

 ## Output:

 Model output is dependent on the `calculationType` (computational mode) performed.

-1) For the `"prediction"` mode, the output is a .mat file with the MRA results stored within the `Results` folder.
+1) For the `"prediction"` mode, the output is a .mat file with the MRA results stored within the Results folder.
 This .mat file contains the prediction locations, prediction mean, and the prediction variance.
 If either boolean variables `"displayPlots"` or `"savePlots"` are set to true, three plots are also produced corresponding to the observations, predicted values, and the prediction variance with the `create_plots()` function.
 Saving these plots can be accomplished by setting savePlots to true in user_input.m.